 Students should begin their minor courses by Quarter 3 in order to complete the requirements in a timely manner without overburdening their Bachelor's program pacing.
-Application requirements should be prepared prior to Ouarter 3 or their Bachelor's program.
+Application requirements should be prepared prior to Quarter 3 of their Bachelor's program.